santisq/PSCompression/docs/en-US/Get-ZipEntry.md

 ### String

-You can pipe paths to this cmdlet.
+You can pipe a string that contains a paths to this cmdlet.
 Output from `Get-ChildItem` or `Get-Item` can be piped to this cmdlet.

+### Stream

+You can pipe a Stream to this cmdlet.
+Output from `Invoke-WebRequest` can be piped to this cmdlet.

 ## OUTPUTS